 “Your interests ebb and flow over time,” he says, “but the profession has kept my interest piqued in terms of the style of dentistry that has evolved to what we do on a daily basis.”

-Dr. Kindrat plans to continue his involvement with organizing dentistry following his current position, and may actually find himself on the other side of the podim someday in the near future!
+As his current term with WDS nears an end, Dr. Kindrat plans to continue his involvement with organized dentistry, and may actually find himself on the other side of the podim someday in the near future!

 “I’ll probably get involved with teaching again, and even with lecturing in areas of dentistry that most interest me.”